iLert/docs/on-call-management-and-escalations/on-call-schedules/recurring-schedules.md

 If you want to make a one-time change to a schedule, create an override instead.
 See [here](./#overrides) for more info.
 {% endhint %}

-Whenever you need to make structural changes to the way you organize on-call, you will need to edit your schedule in iLert.
+Whenever you need to make structural changes to the way you organize on-call, you will need to edit your schedule in ilert.
 Examples include when a new team member joins the on-call rotation, an existing team member leaves the rotation, you want to change the rotation (e.g. from weekly to bi-weekly), etc.

 To edit an existing schedule ...